erickgunawan99/incremental-enrich-iceberg-table/README.md

     1. Initialize the enriched output table where the final joined results will reside.

-2. Airflow Orchestration Workflow
-   * The DAG manages the incremental lifecycle of data, from ingestion to archiving, with a strict "Quality-First" gate.
+2. Airflow Orchestration Workflow: The DAG manages the incremental lifecycle of data, from ingestion to archiving, with a strict "Quality-First" gate.

    * Operational Flow: